JimCodified/labs/developer-tools/nodejs/porting/4_single_host_networking.md

 Shut down the app to prepare for improvements: `docker-compose down`

-## Usage of haproxy image
+## Usage of dockercloud/haproxy image

-[haproxy](https://hub.docker.com/_/haproxy) is a good candidate to be used in front of our **app** service.
+[dockercloud/haproxy](https://hub.docker.com/r/dockercloud/haproxy) is a good candidate to be used in front of our **app** service.
 It will update it's configuration each time a container is started / stopped.

 ![load balancer](images/compose_lb.png)

+> **NOTE:** dockercloud/haproxy is a custom version of the open source haproxy application.
+It is not recommended for general use but is used here for simplicity.
+If you need load balancing for your applications you should investigate other solutions like upstream haproxy, traefix, or nginx.

-## Adding load balancer to our Compose file
+## Adding dockercloud/haproxy load balancer to our Compose file

 You can copy the below and overwrite your existing `docker-compose.yaml`: